What budget categories and subcategories can you include in your budget?

 These budgeting methods are some of the most popular ways to manage your money:

 This straightforward budgeting method is great for anyone new to budgeting.

 This budgeting method breaks down your expenses into three basic categories:

 - Necessary expenses (50%)

 2) Zero based budget

-Another popular budgeting method is the zero-based budget, which basically means that your income minus your expenses will always equal zero.
+Another popular budgeting method is the zero-based budget.
+This basically means that your income minus your expenses will always equal zero.

 This budgeting method is great for families who have a regular income every month, allowing them to easily track their expenses and savings to zero at the end of the month.